cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   integer

 Description
-  Set to :code:`TRUE` to disable logging by TCEmain.
+  Set to :code:`true` to disable logging by TCEmain.
 This setting will override the general "Disable logging" setting
   (see :ref:`Configuration for more details <configuration>`).